This document outlines the style that all other Tech Support Knowledge Base articles should follow.

 Note: if using an .m4v video file rename with the suffix .mp4

 Quoted text should be used when directly quoting an external document or entity.
 When quoting, ensure you properly attribute the text.
 It can also be useful when providing asides or examples (all the examples in this document are inside block quotes).
-The block quote icon can be found on the top row of the WYSIWYG editor (icon is a double quote) or in the text-mode editor (button says ‘b-quote’).

 I’ll be quoting Apple support documents. – Michelle Bourgeois